Is your Free T4 really in the Normal Range? Optimal vs Normal levels & More

 If you aren't taking thyroid hormone, then optimal levels are generally in the upper 50% of the reference range.

-If you are taking thyroid hormone then the upper 50% of the reference range doesn't hold, instead you need to be focusing on other factors.
+If you are already taking thyroid hormone then the upper 50% of the reference range doesn't always hold, instead, you need to be focusing on other factors.

 Are your free T4 levels high but you still feel terrible?